Telefónica Germany: Takeover by Telefónica, S.A. and IPO

-Post IPO

-Following the transition, in March 2013, Telefónica Germany was incorporated into the TecDAX stock exchange index.
+Merger with E-Plus and network consolidation

 In July of the same year, media reports stated that the company had proposed a merger with its rival, E-Plus, a German subsidiary of Royal KPN NV.
 The merger created the largest mobile phone provider in Germany in terms of network connections.
 The planned merger initially received resistance from a minority shareholder of E-Plus, America Movil SAB, but this was overcome in August 2013.

 In mid-2014, the European Commission approved the sale of Dutch telco provider KPN's German subsidiary, E-Plus, subject to certain requirements being met.
 These included the transfer of 30% of network capacity and certain assets among other assurances.
 In exchange, KPN received €8.6 billion (€5 billion of which was cash).

 In September 2014, Telefónica Germany announced the sale of €3.62 billion in new stock to help finance the acquisition of its competitor E-Plus from KPN.
 As part of the purchase, Telefónica reduced its stake in its subsidiary to 62.1%.

+Subsidiary Telefónica Germany Next, founded in 2016 to focus on the analysis and services in the context of big data and the Internet of Things, was closed at the end of 2019.

 In 2019, the European Commission accused Telefónica Germany of breaching the commitments it made when acquiring E-Plus in 2013.
 The statement of objections sent to the German company included potential fines or a reversal of the merger.
 Investigations found that Telefónica Germany did not offer competitors the "best prices” for access to their 4G network.
 The European Commissioner for Competition, Margrethe Vestager, urged full compliance with commitments made in merger decisions.
-Telefónica Germany responded that they acted in full compliance with the remedy in response to the Commission's objections.
+Telefónica Germany responded that they acted in full compliance with the remedy in response to the commission's objections.

-In June 2020, Telefónica announced the sale of 10,100 mobile sites to Telxius for € 1.5 billion.
+Delisting and CEO change

+The company's shares were delisted from the Frankfurt Stock Exchange by 19 April 2024.
+Since then, the shares can no longer be traded on the Frankfurt Stock Exchange.

+Current CEO Santiago Argelich Hesse is in office since 1 January 2026, succeeding Markus Haas, who led the company since January 2017.